elliottcoops/Number-Plate-Recognition/README.md

 ### Filtering characters

 One similarity with every number plate is that all leters are black.
-Therefore, when getting an image of the number plate, we can keep the black pixels, and change everything else to white.
+Therefore, when getting an image of the number plate we can keep the black pixels and change everything else to white.

 ### Extracting characters and predicting words